 Graduate Record Exam (GRE) scores - a minimum of 148 verbal and 147 quantitative

 50 documented hours of volunteer/work service in two or more different physical therapy settings.
-At least 25 hours must have been spent in an in-patient setting.

 Letters of recommendation